dhaval0301/trust-layer-ai/readme.md

 ### Alignment Score

-The verification agent evaluates:
+The verification agent evaluates whether:

-- Whether the answer is supported by retrieved documents
+* The answer is supported by retrieved documents
-- Whether claims are grounded in evidence
+* Claims are grounded in evidence
-- Whether inconsistencies exist
+* There are factual inconsistencies

-It produces:
+This produces:

-- alignment_score (0–100)
+* alignment_score (0–100)
-- supported (True/False)
+* supported (True/False)
-- issues (explanation)
+* issues (explanation)

 ---